96boards/website/src/content/projects/rosproductionubuntucore/rosproductionubuntucore.md

   Robot Operating System (ROS) prototype on classic Ubuntu to creating a flashable Ubuntu Core image with the prototype preinstalled.
 Along the way you'll learn about ROS, snaps, and Ubuntu Core.
-image: ../../assets/images/projects/ros-thumb.png
+# image: ../../assets/images/projects/ros-thumb.png
 image_name: ros-thumb.png
 images:
-  - ros-thumb.png
+  - ./_images/ros-thumb.png
 image_thumb: ros-thumb.png
-slug: projects/ROSProductionUbuntuCore/
+slug: rosproductionubuntucore/
-layout: ../../layouts/Project.astro
 ---

 # ROS prototype to production on Ubuntu Core

 Follow along in this five-part series as Kyle takes you from creating a